 Use another large mixing bowl and grab a whisk for this part of the recipe.
 I recommend making the cheesecake batter first because the brownie batter thickens as it sits.
 And the thicker it is, the more difficult it is to swirl with the cheesecake.

-I always love how vegetable oil keeps chocolate cake soft and moist, so I added some to this brownie batter.
-I don’t think I’ll ever turn back!
+I always love how vegetable oil keeps chocolate cake soft and moist, so I added some to this brownie batter and do the same thing in this brownie pie.
 In fact, I bet you could replace a couple Tablespoons of melted butter with the same amount of vegetable oil in these regular homemade brownies— you’d have even softer brownies.
-I also love that all of the chocolate flavor comes from cocoa powder, so you don’t need baking chocolate like other brownie recipes.
+I also love that all of the chocolate flavor comes from cocoa powder, so you don’t need baking chocolate like my chewy brownies.
 Baking chocolate adds wonderful chocolate flavor to brownies, but you may not always have it on hand.
 Cocoa powder is usually a more common and convenient ingredient.

 (Side note: I do add chocolate chips, but you could easily leave those out.
 Did you know that adding chocolate chips to brownie batter helps achieve those shiny crackly tops?
 If you love that iconic shine, don’t skip the chocolate chips.)